chilearningcode/Power-BI-Market-Expansion-Analysis/README.md

 ### Dataset
 [🧷link to the dataset](https://drive.google.com/drive/folders/1oGbuHPBQECXKUcbhjuYOgk-ZH55Uau-g?usp=drive_link)

 ## II.
-Insights and Recommendations
+Insights and Recommendations (cần chỉnh sửa insight, đưa ra insights có liên kết với Northstar metric)
 ### Insights
 The company's sales revenue has demonstrated a significant upward trend, **growing from approximately 99 million in January 2011 to over 503 million in December 2014**, with an **average monthly growth rate of 10.2%**.
 This impressive growth indicates strong market demand and effective sales strategies.
 In analyzing product categories: